erinclodagh/Robots/README.md

 ### Design Description
-  Due to the nature of this project the code cannot be posted.
+  Due to the nature of this project the code and testing cannot be posted.